GeorgeLeithead/LiLo.Lite/README.md

 ## Overview
 LiLo 'lite' is a light-weight version of [LiLo](https://georgeleithead.github.io/LiLo_Public/).
-The mobile application is written using Xamarin.Forms and integrates with the [ByBit](https://www.bybit.com) WebSockets service to provide live real-time market information, and using a WebView to display charting information from [TradingView](https://uk.tradingview.com/).
+The mobile application is written using Xamarin.Forms and integrates with the [ByBit](https://www.bybit.com), [Binance](https://www.binance.com/) and [BitMEX](https://www.bitmex.com) WebSockets services to provide live real-time market information, and using a WebView to display charting information from [TradingView](https://uk.tradingview.com/).

 ### Application Features
 - Live real-time market information.